A referendum is a vote used to approve a change to the Australian Constitution.

-To become a referendum, the proposed change must be supported by a member or members of parliament, who will present it to the federal Parliament in the form of a bill (proposed law).
+To become a referendum, the proposed change must be supported by a member or members of parliament, who will present it to the Australian Parliament in the form of a bill—proposed law.
 If the bill is passed by the Parliament, the proposal must then be presented to the Australian people for approval in a referendum.

 The Australian Electoral Commission (AEC) is responsible for running votes on referendums.
 The vote must take place no sooner than two months and no later than six months after the bill is passed by the Parliament.